wustlcse/FAQ/docs/index.md

 <span class="discussion-link"><a href="https://github.com//wustlcse/FAQ/discussions/26">Discussions View</a></span>

- If you are unsatisfied with your performance in a given course, and if you feel that another experience with that material is necesssary, you can retake that course.
-This should be considered carefully and with the advice of your departmental and 4-year advisors.
+ If you are unsatisfied with your performance in a given course, and if you feel that another experience with that material is necessary, you can retake the course.
+This should be considered carefully and with the advice of your faculty and 4-year advisors.

- Except as noted below, retaking a course causes the following actions on your transcript and for your GPA computation:
-* The previous enrollment in the course is annotated with an `R` to show that the course was replaced by a subsequent enrollment in the same course.
-So, the prior enrollment in the course persists on your transcript.
-The grade earned in that prior enrollment is also shown.
-If you withdrew from the course, then the `W` persists as well.
- * The new grade replaces the previous grade in terms of GPA computation.
-This is true even if the new grade is worse than the previous grade.
+The implications on GPA and transcripts depend on both the grades obtained each time and your prime school.
+In most cases transcripts will indicate an "R" and letter grade on the first instance to indicate the course was retaken.
+Refer to the relevant bulletin for policies that apply to your school and degree: [Undergraduate Bulletin](https://bulletin.wustl.edu/undergrad/) and [Graduate Bulletin](https://bulletin.wustl.edu/grad/).
+Each Bulletin includes sections for each school, which contain that school's retake policies.
+(Searching the PDF version of the bulletin for "retake" in the section for your school may be the best way to find all relevant policies/concerns).

- However, take careful note of the following:
+Take careful note of the following:
-* If in your prior enrollment you were found in violation of academic integrity policies for that course, then your prior grade *may* not be replaced by the new grade.
-Each school currently makes its own decision about this.
+* Individual schools decide have different policies about how retaking a course applies in cases where a student is found in violation of an academic integrity policy.
+In many cases the grade may not be replaced.
- * University [rules concerning plagiarism](https://wustl.edu/about/compliance-policies/academic-policies/undergraduate-student-academic-integrity-policy/) apply also to retakes of the same course.
+ * University [rules concerning plagiarism](https://wustl.edu/about/compliance-policies/academic-policies/undergraduate-student-academic-integrity-policy/) apply to retakes of the same course.
 Those rules do not allow you to submit the same work for credit in two courses, even if one of those courses is a retake of the other, without the explicit permission of the instructor of both courses.
- You cannot repeat a course and submit any of the same work again for credit, without the explciit approval of both instances of that course.
+If When retaking any course you should contact all instructors involved with both instances of the course to see if you are allowed to use any of your prior work.

-<span class="tag-links">[#academia](#academia) [#courses](#courses) [#graduate](#graduate) [#needs_review](#needs_review) [#plagiarism](#plagiarism) [#undergraduate](#undergraduate)</span>
+<span class="tag-links">[#courses](#courses) [#graduate](#graduate) [#plagiarism](#plagiarism) [#undergraduate](#undergraduate)</span>

 ---
 ## If I withdraw from a course, what shows up on my transcript and how does the dropped course affect my GPA? {#if-i-withdraw-from-a-course-what-shows-up-on-my-transcript-and-how-does-the-dropped-course-affect-my-gpa}